rcfduarte/nmsat/docs/docs/framework-description.md

 ```

-The core functionality lies in the modules packages, which contain all the relevant classes and
+The core functionality lies in the `modules` package, which contain all the relevant classes and
 functions used.
 The specifics will be explained in greater detail below, but in general the modules
 are responsible for: